raik199x/Clent-server-Chat-linux/README.md

 in folder Installation you'll find binary for server, is doesn't need to be installed, just run it.

-File ".run" should be runned as executable file, the program will exctract files for clien app, you'll find "*.sh" file that will run program.
+File ".run" should be runned as executable file, the program will exctract files for client app, you'll find "*.sh" file that will run program.

 ---